 Nor can those senators count on a secret ballot to conceal their decision from their state’s electorate.
 Article I, Section 5 of the Constitution provides that, in both chambers of Congress, “the Yeas and Nays … on any question shall, at the Desire of one fifth of those Present, be entered on the Journal.”
 That clause means a public vote will be inevitable if as few as 20 senators demand one.

-Although the impeachment managers failed to convince a supermajority to convict Trump, Congress could invoke the 14th Amendment, and prevent Trump from holding office in the future, by simple majority.
+The report also found that Congress could likely invoke the 14th Amendment by the simple majority needed to enact a statute that bars Trump from future political office.
 While not a complicated process, it may not lead to a quick outcome.
 According to Daniel Hemel, a professor at the University of Chicago Law School, any effort to bar Trump could result in a court challenge.
 “Trump’s defenders would no doubt argue that the law violates the bill of attainder clause,” Hemel wrote in a Jan.
 12 editorial column in The Washington Post.
 While that challenge may not succeed, there are serious constitutional arguments around the question.